 The idea of a rehearsal dinner is to celebrate in a more intimate setting with loved ones before the big day.
 It gives families a chance to mingle and get to know each other better.
 The rehearsal dinner is also where the groom’s parents can take an active part in the celebration.
-But, which parent should give the rehearsal dinner toast or wedding speech?
-Zola is here to help with that decision.
+But, which parent should give the wedding rehearsal dinner toast or wedding speech?
+Zola is here to help, with everything you need to know.

 Table of Contents:

 Traditionally, it’s the groom’s father, but it’s perfectly fine to let mom say a few words.
 Family dynamics are different, and, perhaps, the father of the groom is deceased or estranged, so the mother of the groom can step in to give the first speech of the evening.
-Members of the wedding party, family, and friends that won’t be speaking at the reception can also give their speeches at the rehearsal dinner, if there’s an open mic.
+Members of the wedding party, family, close friends, and other wedding guests that won’t be speaking at the reception can also give their speeches at the rehearsal dinner, if there’s an open mic.

 A rehearsal dinner speech that will tug at the heartstrings and inspire will include some of the same elements as a wedding reception speech.

 Get Introduced.
 If there’s a DJ or someone that can handle introduction duties, it’s best to let them introduce the speaker.
 That way, you can avoid having to use a knife to clink against a wine glass, and clearing your throat to get everyone’s attention.
 If there’s no master of ceremonies, then have the speakers do a short and sweet introduction before launching into their speech.

 Use Storytelling to Your Advantage.
 The goal of any wedding rehearsal dinner speech is to talk about how much the happy couple means to the speaker.
 It’s the opportunity for the speaker to give an inside look at the bride or groom through their eyes, plus tell a narrative that displays their traits and values—or share a funny story or inside joke.